Facebooktwitterredditpinterestlinkedintumblr

 In some cases, the antivirus software may interfere with the network connection and result in this error.
 The only solution to this problem is to try to disable several settings in your antivirus and confirm if the error is resolved.

 If that fails to work, you should proceed and disable it completely.
 Some more complex cases exist where disabling the antivirus fails to fix the error.
-What you need to do in such a case is to uninstall the antivirus software entirely.
+In such a case, you need to uninstall the antivirus software entirely.

-Once you’ve uninstalled the antivirus software completely, the error should be gone.
+The error should be gone once you’ve uninstalled the antivirus software completely.
 You should proceed and install the latest version of the antivirus.
 You can also get a completely different antivirus solution.

 Solution 9: Disable QoS on Your Router

-In case you are getting the error “Ethernet doesn’t have a valid IP configuration” on a regular basis, the reason could simply be due to the configuration of your router.
+In case you are getting the error “Ethernet doesn’t have a valid IP configuration” regularly, the reason could be due to your router’s configuration.
 Many users have come out and claimed that the QoS feature is the source of this error.

-To resolve this problem, you should open your router’s settings and disable QoS.
+To resolve this problem, open your router’s settings and disable QoS.

 Remember that not all routers come with this feature.
 With that in mind, before you go ahead and make any alterations, you need to check your router’s instruction manual.